drhinternet/greenarrow-docker/README.markdown

 that haven't been completed above.

 You can pick up at the [Configure HTTPS](https://www.greenarrowemail.com/docs/greenarrow-engine/Getting-Started/Installation-Guide#configure-https) step and proceed from there.
-You can skip the "Tune GreenArrow Engine" section.
+Skip the "Tune GreenArrow Engine" section.

 ## Image entrypoint